-The watch serial number may be on the back of the case, this is especially for modern watches.
-However, you will have to learn to differentiate between a serial number and a reference number, which is a model number.
-When in doubt, do an internet search for each number along with the name of the watch company and see what comes up.
+The watch serial number may be on the back of the case, especially for modern watches.
+However, you will have to learn to differentiate between a serial number and a reference number, a model number.
+When in doubt, do an internet search for each number and the name of the watch company and see what comes up.

-If the watch is a Rolex, check between its the lugs
+If the watch is a Rolex, check between its lugs.

-Rolex places their model and serial number between the lugs of the watch.
-Take off your strap and you will see it right away.
+Rolex places their model and a serial number between the lugs of the watch.
+Take off your strap, and you will see it right away.
 Model numbers are generally four, five, or six digits long, while serial numbers can be up to eight digits long.
-Again, if in doubt, plug the two numbers into Google with the word “Rolex”, and you will be able to tell which one is the model number and which is the serial depending on the search results.
+Again, if in doubt, plug the two numbers into Google with the word “Rolex,” and you will be able to tell which one is the model number and which is serial, depending on the search results.

-Open the caseback, there are some watches that include the serial number on it.
-A vintage Longines watch, featuring the watch serial number and model on the inside of the watch case.
+Open the case back; some watches include the serial number on them.
+A vintage Longines watch featuring the watch serial number and model on the inside of the watch case.